comunica/Article-ISWC2018-Resource/content/related-work.md

 to discover its _controls_ and use it to retrieve data.

-Up until now, no approaches exist that are able to query over interfaces in a heterogeneous manner, which is exactly a problem we aim to solve with Comunica.
+Up until now, no approaches exist that are able to query over interfaces in a heterogeneous manner, which is a problem we aim to solve with Comunica.

 ### SPARQL frameworks